EU AI Act Compliance Toolkit Compliance task checklist, progress tracker, documentation templates & sample documents

 The Act has extraterritorial scope.
 If your AI system affects people in the EU, you must comply — regardless of where your business is headquartered.

-- A US company running an AI chatbot that serves European customers — in scope
+- A US company running an AI chatbot that serves European customers is in scope

-- An Australian fintech using AI credit scoring for EU applicants — in scope
+- An Australian fintech using AI credit scoring for EU applicants is in scope

-- A Japanese SaaS tool with AI features used by EU businesses — in scope
+- A Japanese SaaS tool with AI features used by EU businesses is in scope

 This mirrors the extraterritorial approach of GDPR, which caught many non-EU businesses off guard in 2018.
 If GDPR taught us anything, it's that "we're not based in the EU" is not a defence.